 Who Will Be Using It?

 Another factor to consider is whether you will use the lifting chalk for individual or group training, such as in a garage gym.
-If you’re supplying a group training facility with chalk, you will need to buy more, which may affect the cost.
+If you’re supplying a group training facility with chalk, you must buy more, which may affect the cost.

 Chalk Balls and Chalk Ball Options

-Chalk balls and chalk ball options offer a middle ground between loose chalk and liquid chalk.
+Chalk balls and chalk ball options offer a middle ground between liquid chalk vs regular chalk.
 They help to reduce messiness while still providing the grip-enhancing benefits of lifting chalk.

 The package and design of the gym chalk container is also important.
 A convenient, safe, and reliable package must keep the gripping chalk fresh for a long time.
 Some brands have interesting design which stands out, but the most important is that it is safe and reliable.